mtreviso/deeptagger/README.md

 model.save('path/to/model-dir/')
 ```

-You can view all arguments and their meaning by calling `deeptagger.help()`
+You can view all arguments and their meaning by calling `deeptagger.help()` or
+below.

 #### Invoking in standalone mode (no install required)

 For predicting tags:
 ```
-python -m deeptagger predict --load path/to/saved-model-dir/ --text "The quick brown fox jumps over the lazy dog."
+python -m deeptagger predict --load path/to/saved-model-dir/ --text "Há livros escritos para evitar espaços vazios na estante ."
 ```

 For training a model: